| What

 or abnormal openings in and around your intestines.
 In this

 case you may need surgery.
+How

+can I take care of myself?
 It is important to follow your doctor's instructions.
 If your

 symptoms persist or if you develop new symptoms, tell your